 - How do I know my prescription will be correct?

 In order to make sure you receive your glasses with the correct prescription we will always contact your doctor directly to confirm your prescription.
-You can rest assured in the confidence that what you are prescribed will be what you receive.
+You can rest assured that what you are prescribed will be what you receive.
 Our lab has over 50 years of experience with creating lenses, and all lenses are double checked by an optical specialist immediately prior to shipment.

 - Do mirrored lenses offer better UV protection than standard lenses?

-Discount Glasses has the most customer friendly policies in the online optical industry including making product returns quick, easy, and most importantly - FREE.
-If for any reason, you are unsatisfied with your order, Discount Glasses offers free return shipping so you never have to worry about receiving the wrong size, color, product defects, or even if you're just unsatisfied with the product purchased.
+DiscountGlasses.com has one of the most customer friendly return policies in the online optical industry.
+If for any reason, you are unsatisfied with your order DiscountGlasses.com offers free return shipping so you never have to worry about receiving the wrong size, color, product defects, or even if you're just unsatisfied with the product purchased.